Mastersam07/CommitCraft/README.md

 1. Make your code changes
 2. Stage files (git add)
 3. Open Source Control panel (Ctrl+Shift+G on Windows/Linux, Cmd+Shift+G on Mac)
-4. Click the ✨ sparkle icon in the toolbar
+4. Click the 🪄 magic wand icon in the toolbar
 5. Pick from 3 AI-generated suggestions
 6. Message is applied to commit box
 ```